fabric-testbed/fabric-docker-images/user_local_jupyter_environment/README.md

    ```bash
    docker exec -it fabric-default /bin/bash
    ```
-   This will drop you into the container's shell where you can run commands as if you were inside the container’s environment.
+   This will drop you into the container's shell where you can run commands as if you were inside the container.

 3. **Exit the container:**
    When you're done working inside the container, you can exit by typing: